EwanStubbefield-Allen/fs-journal/journal/06/questions.md

 06. Which component in Vue does the vue-router use to mount pages onto?

-  > The vue-router uses main.js to mount pages onto it.
+  > The vue-router uses main.js to mount pages onto it with a .mount().

 07. What is the difference between the `AppState` and the state object within a component?